UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 Ready?

-What does the following Bourne shell commands do?
+What does the following shell commands do?

 a=one; echo $a
 a=two echo $a